 What is Access Consciousness? – No weird witchcraft, more the high art of Self-Empowerment

 Access is not witchcraft.
 And the Access method is not reinventing the wheel.
-It uses and combines what mankind has known for many, many years already – it just found a way to make it available to everyone, a way to include it in your everyday life.
-It´s easy, it’s fun, its available to everyone – even for those without a problem!
+It uses and combines what mankind has known for many years already.
+It just has found a way to make it available to everyone, a way to include it in your everyday life.
+It´s easy, it’s fun, its available to everyone… even for those without a problem!

 The methods are designed for everyday use and can be applied without outside help.
-This makes people independent of classes or other assistance; it empowers people to help themselves, it trains people to trust themselves, trust their ability to know best, what works for them.
+This makes people independent of classes or other assistance.
+It empowers people to help themselves.
+It trains people to trust themselves, trust their ability to know best what works for them.
 In Access we call it empowering.
-That is a big word.
 What we mean is that everybody is responsible for themselves – including whether and how they use the tools in their everyday life.
-If anybody does not wish to do so he is free to not use them.
+If anybody does not wish to do so, he is free to not use them.
 It is just a choice.

 To learn more about Access Consciousness, just go here!